vespa-engine/blog/_posts/2022-07-01-vespa-ai-database.md

 These emerging multimodal data-to-vector models increase the insight and knowledge organizations can extract from their unstructured data.
 As a result, organizations leveraging this new data paradigm will have a significant competitive advantage over organizations not participating in this paradigm shift.
 Learning from structured and unstructured data has historically primarily been performed offline.
 However, advanced organizations with access to modern infrastructure and competence have started transferring the learning process to onstage, using real-time, in-session contextual features to improve AI predictions.

-One example of real-time online inference or prediction is within-chart [recommendation systems](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html), where grocery and [e-commerce](https://blog.vespa.ai/e-commerce-search-and-recommendation-with-vespaai/) sites recommend or predict related items to supplement the user's current chart contents.
+One example of real-time online inference or prediction is within-cart [recommendation systems](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html), where grocery and [e-commerce](https://blog.vespa.ai/e-commerce-search-and-recommendation-with-vespaai/) sites recommend or predict related items to supplement the user's current cart contents.
 An AI-powered recommendation model for this use case could use item-to-item similarity or past sparse [user-to-item](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html) interactions.
-Still, without a doubt, using the real-time context, in this case, the chart's contents,
+Still, without a doubt, using the real-time context, in this case, the cart's contents,
 can improve the model's accuracy.
-Furthermore, creating add-to-chart suggestions for all possible combinations offline is impossible due to the combinatoric explosion of likely chart items.
+Furthermore, creating add-to-cart suggestions for all possible combinations offline is impossible due to the combinatoric explosion of likely cart items.
 This use case also has the challenging property that the number of things to choose from is extensive, hundreds of millions in the case of Amazon.
 In addition, [business constraints](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) like in-stock status limit the candidate selection.